SCA students unsupported in move to main campus - Honi Soit

 In 2016, more than 130 SCA students alleged that the University was in breach of consumer law by misleading already enrolled Visual Arts students in its cost-saving proposal to close SCA and merge the school with UNSW Art & Design.

-The ‘Save the SCA’ campaign sprung up in backlash to the proposal, culminating in a 65-day occupation — the longest in USyd’s history — that ended only when it was forcibly shut down by police.
+The ‘Let SCA Stay’ campaign sprung up in backlash to the proposal, culminating in multiple student strikes and a 65-day occupation — the longest of an administration building in any Australian university’s history — that ended only when it was forcibly shut down by police.

 In 2017, SCA became a department within the Faculty of Arts and Social Sciences (FASS) and plans commenced for its move to main campus.
 This was considered a compromise to a complete closure, though staff feared the school would lose autonomy and space.